 How do we forecast electricity emission factors?

 We started with National Grid's 'Consumer Transformation' scenario from their Future Energy Scenarios which you can find here.
 However real emissions have been above this scenario for the last few years.
 As a result we scaled the National Grid estimates to match real values now and to then gradually trend back towards the National Grid forecast, eventually rejoining it in 2040.
-The resulting estimates are shown on the graph below, with historical data and gas carbon intensity data included for reference.
+The resulting estimates are shown on the graph below, with historical data and oil and gas carbon intensity data included for reference.

 So we can account for the granular hour-by-hour fluctuations of electric carbon intensity into the future, we use estimates from the Active Building Centre which are based on the expected mix of energy sources used to generate grid electricity over time.